gourshete/gourshete.github.io/_posts/2021-04-07-allow-https-traffic.md

 -

 First we need to setup an AWS Load balancer.
+If you have load balancer created, then please skip to
+<a href="#skip-step">this step</a>
 AWS provides three types of LB - application, network and classic, while AWS itself promotes application LB for Modern web applications.

 <img src="{{ '/assets/images/aws-lb-types.png' | prepend: site.baseurl }}" alt="aws-load-balancer-types">